-To vest into ICAP, a preliminary application must be filed by March 1, 2029, and a first construction permit issued no later than April 1, 2029, once the governor signs the ICAP extension bill.
+To vest into ICAP, a preliminary application must be filed by March 1, 2029, and a first construction permit issued no later than April 1, 2029.
 Akerman's Economic Development & Incentives professionals have expertise in all relevant ICAP issues, including the compliance requirements administered by the Department of Small Business Services/Division of Labor Services, tax escalation clauses for commercial leases, and formation of no action condominium declarations.